BriannaBalamV/DataMining/README.md

 ## Features
 - Sentiment analysis using the VADER tool.
 - Data cleaning and preprocessing of tweets.
-- Demographic analysis based on tweet metadata.
+- Demographic analysis based on simulated tweet metadata.
 - Visualization of sentiment distributions.
 - Geographic mapping of sentiment data.